 - Integrate gender equality concerns in all areas of work;

-- Promote accountability in national institutions to improve equality between women and men;
+- Promote accountability of national institutions to gender equality in all spheres;

 - Advocate for national budgets that take into account the priorities and needs of both women and men;

 - Ensure gender-responsive data collection in national statistics;